 The current conditions of Montana's forests require strategically identifying opportunities to improve forest health and reduce wildfire risk.
 The 2020 Montana Forest Action Plan identifies where priority forest treatments should be focused statewide while acknowledging the need to work collaboratively to achieve cross-boundary landscape scale success.
-DNRC Forest Stewardship Grants provide funding to offset a portion of the expense of implementing sustainable forest management.
+DNRC Forest Stewardship Grants provide funding to offset a portion of the expense of implementing forest treatments.

-This guide includes Information for each DNRC Forest Stewardship Grant program.
-Request for Proposal applications will be via Submittable, linked in the announcement.
+This guide includes Information for each DNRC Forest Stewardship Grant Program.
+Request for Proposal Applications will be via Submittable, linked in the announcement.
 Project proposals should outline the scope, scale and intent of the project.
 Project applications should align with Montana Forest Action Plan Priority Areas for Focused Attention.
-The Request for Proposals process is designed to solicit the best proposals, which are developed into full applications collaboratively between applicants and DNRC grant program managers.
+The Request for Proposals process is designed to solicit the best proposals and develop them collaboratively between applicants and DNRC grant program managers.